Employees of the Company

 • Improve HR processes to better support the business direction of overseas organizations by creating platforms and systems that support future new business models.

 Employee capability development is vital to the enhancement of the organization's competitiveness, especially in the midst of the ongoing changes in the electricity industry.
-GPSC recognizes the significance of equipping employees with necessary knowledge and skills in line with the business direction and has thus established clear employee development guidelines that align with its operations as well as created the GPSC Academy as the center of its employee development program.
+GPSC recognizes the significance of equipping employees with necessary knowledge and skills in line with the business direction and has thus established clear employee development guidelines that place operational alignment at the core of its employee development program.

 Succession Plan